Healthy Homes Assessment Elderslea

 Home Assessments Elderslea for Rental Properties

-There are many concerns to be able to examine in the house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-There are a few examples:
+There are many things to check during an house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+A few examples are:

-The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can be significant for property owners and landlords.
-For professional assistance, get in touch today and book your rental properties house evaluation.
+The repercussions of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling could be significant for property owners and landlords.
+For professional advice, call today to schedule your rental properties house evaluation.

 home assessments for rental properties